 The Forensic Anthropology Center at The University of Tennessee, Knoxville, has embarked on a really interesting new project that combines elements of both experimental archaeology and physical anthropology.
-A highly detailed news story on this project was published just this morning in the Knoxville News-Sentinel, and you may read the article and view the related videos at the following URL:
+A highly detailed news story on this project was published just this morning in the Knoxville News-Sentinel, and you may read the article and view the related videos at the following safe link:

 Kim Jong Un and other dictators may have a new problem on their hands.
 As Jesus once said, “…those things done in secret will be shouted from the rooftops.”
 I would like nothing more than to see my old alma mater make it happen.